Konza Prairie Research Natural Area

 Erected 1997 by The Nature Conservancy and the Kansas State University Division of Biology.

 Location.
 39° 7.95′ N, 96° 32.347′ W. Marker is near Manhattan, Kansas, in Riley County.
 Marker is on Pillsbury Drive (State Highway 177) 5 miles north of Interstate 70, on the left when traveling north.
+Marker is at the Konza Prairie-Kansas River Valley Interpretive Center.
 Touch for map.
-Marker is at the Konza Prairie-Kansas River Valley Interpretive Center.
 Marker is at or near this postal address: 3700 Pillsbury Drive, Manhattan KS 66502, United States of America.
+Touch for directions.

 Also see . . .